Michigan: Victory for Egg-Laying Hens!

 Veal crates, gestation crates and battery cages are frequently used to confine animals on farms throughout the state.
-Calves, breeding pigs and egg-laying hens who are housed in these cruel systems are crammed into such small spaces that many are unable to turn around or even lie down for the entirety of their lives.
+Calves, breeding pigs and egg-laying hens who are housed in these cruel systems are crammed into such small spaces that many are unable to turn around or even lie down for their entire lives.

-Michiganders recognized the inhumane nature of these practices, and 10 years ago the Legislature passed a law to phase out the use of cruel confinement methods by 2020.
-However, since its passage, instead of taking meaningful action to comply with this law, agribusiness has been tirelessly working to prolong the phase-out date.
+Michiganders recognize the inhumane nature of these practices, and 10 years ago the Legislature passed a law to phase out the use of cruel confinement methods by 2020.
+However, since its passage, instead of taking meaningful action to comply with this law, agribusiness has been working tirelessly to prolong the phase-out date.

 What You Can Do